SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 ### DataMiner Community Edition

 The DataMiner Community Edition allows you to deploy a standalone, fully featured DataMiner System per [organization](xref:Pricing_Usage_based_service#organization).
-It can be deployed on private infrastructure or as a service.
+It can be deployed on Self-Managed infrastructure or as a service.

 This is the perfect way to get started, allowing anyone to use the platform and build up knowledge on the many possibilities it has to offer.
 When ready to scale up, you can move to the standard usage-based services by purchasing credits.

-- **Private instance**: Community Edition systems deployed on your own infrastructure (on-premises or in a private/public cloud) are free, but must be renewed every 12 months.
+- **Self-Managed**: Community Edition systems deployed on your own infrastructure (on-premises or in a private/public cloud) are free, but must be renewed every 12 months.

 - **DataMiner as a Service**: Community Edition systems [deployed as a service](xref:Creating_a_DMS_in_the_cloud) are free for the first 7 days, with a subscription after that.